-For a dog food, Taste of the Wild has a pretty avid fan base.
-We picked Taste of the Wild High Prairie Puppy Recipe with venison and bison as the best choice for your family’s new addition for many reasons.
+Give your puppy the best start possible with Taste of the Wild's High Prairie Puppy Recipe with venison and bison as the best choice for your family’s new addition for many reasons.

 It’s free of grain, corn, wheat, filler, artificial flavors, colors, and preservatives, while still giving your puppy the nutrients he needs.
 The first ingredient is real buffalo, and each serving has 28 percent protein, 17 percent fat, 10 percent moisture, and 5 percent fiber.
 Taste of the Wild also has added vitamins and antioxidants to help support a healthy skin and coat and aid in digestion.
 Moreover, the small kibble bites make it easy to chew and digest for dogs both big and small.